-Other projects can import those projects which export something (setup instructions below).
-After you’ve done so, files and/or environment variables from those projects are accessible when you run code in the importing project.
+Other projects can import content from projects that are configured for export.
+After you’ve set up import, the content from the exporting projects is accessible when you run code in the importing project.

 During runs with imported files, each project directory is located at